About

 timezonefinder is a python package for looking up the corresponding timezone for given coordinates on earth entirely offline.

 Timezones internally are being represented by polygons and the timezone membership of a given point (= lat lng coordinate pair) is determined by a point in polygon (PIP) check.
 In many cases an expensive PIP check can be avoided.
-This package currently uses a precomputed timezone polygon index based on the geospatial hexagon index of the h3 library.
-Among other tweaks this index makes timezonefinder efficient (also check the performance chapter).
-See the docstrings in the source code for further explanation.

 References